 The Importance of Knowing Who is in Charge

 On that note, if you have a loved one in a nursing home, it is incredibly important to stay on top of who is taking care of your loved one.
 You will also want to find out who is staying on top of your loved one’s hygiene.
-Also, know what type of medical care and treatment is being provided to your elderly loved one on a daily basis, including moving your loved one from bed to bed, taking care of them when they are bathed, etc.
+Also, know what type of medical care and treatment is being provided to your elderly loved one daily, including moving your loved one from bed to bed, taking care of them when they are bathed, etc.

 The Importance of Doing Your Research

-Many times, when people are mentally affected by their old age or are physically incapacitated – they can suffer falls when being transferred out of their beds or into showers.
+Many times, when people are mentally affected by their old age or are physically incapacitated, they can suffer falls when being transferred out of their beds or into showers.
 Typically, such falls are fatal.
-Before admitting your elderly loved ones to a nursing home, you should visit the facility so that you know what to expect and whether that nursing home is the right option for your loved one.

 The Takeaway